Yproximite/influxdb-preset-bundle/README.md

     return array(
         // ...
         new Yproximite\Bundle\InfluxDbPresetBundle\YproximiteInfluxDbPresetBundle(),
-        new Algatux\InfluxDbBundle\InfluxDbBundle(),
+        new Yproximite\InfluxDbBundle\InfluxDbBundle(),
     );
 }
 ```

-Also, be sure that you followed the [configuration procedure for influxdb-bundle](https://github.com/Algatux/influxdb-bundle) since it uses it to take the pre-configured service to communicate with the InfluxDB server.
+Also, be sure that you followed the [configuration procedure for influxdb-bundle](https://github.com/Yproximite/influxdb-bundle) since it uses it to take the pre-configured service to communicate with the InfluxDB server.

 Configuration
 -------------